anton-k/haskell-wushu-panda/01-pomodoro/README.md

 > stack ghci
 ```

-to try out the functions in ghci.
+To try out the functions in `ghci`.

 ## Design of the app